jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_01_base.md

 Date: 2015-11-03 19:00
 Tags: programming, web-dev, pelican, skeleton, jinja2

-Welcome to the first installment of "Making This Site".
-In these articles I will describe the exact steps I went through to build this site.

-To view this post the way it looked by the end of making all the changes described in this article [click here]()
+Now that I have a basic blog running with Pelican, I want to start customizing it.

 ### Cleaning the Config

-Each Pelican project has ```pelicanconf.py``` file that described site wide metadata.
-The ```pelican-quickstart``` tool used in the previous entry to create the skeleton for this site generates a conf file with sensible defaults:
+Each Pelican project has a `pelicanconf.py` file that configures the site for Pelican.
+The `pelican-quickstart` tool used in the previous entry to create the skeleton for this site generates a configuration file with sensible defaults:

     # -*- coding: utf-8 -*- #
     from __future__ import unicode_literals